SAUDI ARABIA Arabian Endemics & More!

-You should plan to arrive the day before (if not participating in the Kuwait pre-tour extension) as we will head out into the desert very early this morning (5am) in search of our main target bird - Arabian Lark.
+You should plan to arrive the day before as we will head out into the desert very early this morning (5am) in search of our main target bird - Arabian Lark.
 Amidst this huge desert landscape we also could find Cream-colored CourserAsian Desert Warbler, Pied WheatearBrown-necked Raven, Temminck’s Lark, Thick-billed Lark, Bar-tailed Lark, Desert Lark, Greater Hoopoe-Lark, White-crowned Wheatear, Blackstart, Trumpeter Finch and Striolated Bunting.
 We can also observe migration in the middle of the desert if conditions are correct and on previous tours we have seen Red-necked Phalarope, Eurasian Golden Orioles, White-throated Robin, Menetries's, Barred & Marsh Warblers, Whinchat and others.
 Sometimes Chestnut-bellied Sandgrouse are also present.
 If there's any news on Desert Owl sightings we can try tonight.
 Night in Riyadh.

 We will take an early morning flight to Al Baha where we will predominantly be birding amidst the spectacular landscape of the Sarawat Mountains, searching for a number of Arabian endemics and specialities.
 Our reason for coming here (and no other tour companies do... yet!) is this is the best area in Saudi Arabia for Arabian Grosbeak.
 Amidst beautiful juniper-clad valleys we should be able to find this spectacular Arabian endemic.
 There's also a number of our other major target species to see here such as Philby's Partridge, Arabian Woodpecker, Arabian Wheatear, Gambaga Flycatcher, Arabian Babbler, Arabian Warbler, Yemen Thrush, Arabian Serin, Yemen Linnet and Arabian Waxbill, Other species to keep an eye out for here include a good selection of resident and migrating birds such as Levant Sparrowhawk, Eurasian Hoopoe, Masked Shrike, Pale Crag-Martin, Long-billed Pipit, Little Rock-Thrush, Brown Woodland Warbler, Abyssinian White-eye, Palestine Sunbird, Ortolan Bunting, Ruppell's Weaver and Cinnamon-breasted Bunting.
 If we havent tracked down a daytime Arabian Scops-Owl we have a very good chance of finding one this evening, whilst Montane Nightjar is also reasonably common here.
 A visit to Thee Ain Ancient Village is often worthwhile for migrants, as well as Bruce's Green Pigeon, Black Bush Robin and Arabian Sunbird